jazoza/architecturality/04_twitter_interactions.md

 ### adapting the bot to keep updating, and remove @mentions

-To avoid immediate dismissal of the bot's tweeets by the community, I decided to remove @mentions from the tweeted text and build up a base of interesting tweets, build a sort of a reputation on the platform.
+To avoid immediate dismissal of the bot's tweets by the community, I decided to remove @mentions from the tweeted text and build up a base of interesting tweets, build a sort of a reputation on the platform.
 At the same time, I consider essential to be able to engage meaningfully with the user profiles, and for this a new tool needs to be developed.

 The other important change was to keep updating the Markov chain model with incoming tweet.
 This meant repeatedly checking for tweets from the accounts I was listening to, and was the reason to switch from SCRAPING to STREAMING.